-In the case of manufacturer or dealer lessor, the accounting treatment is to recognise as an expense immediately at the commencement of the lease term because they are related to earning the manufacturer's or dealer's selling profit.
-For the tax treatment, since companies generally choose option (i) i.e. to charge expense to Profit and Loss Account, no tax adjustment is required.
-Tax deduction claim will be based on the amount charged out to the Profit and Loss Account.
+In the case of manufacturer or dealer lessor, the accounting treatment is to recognise as an expense immediately at the commencement of the lease term because they are related to earning the manufacturer's or dealer's

-For the lessee, in the accounts the expense is included as part of the amount recognised as an asset (i.e. not included in the leased liability for future lease payments).
+For the lessee, the expense is included in the accounts as part of the amount recognised as an asset (i.e. not included in the leased liability for future lease payments).

-From the tax perspective, for the lessee, if the arrangement is a 'deemed sale' under the Income Tax Leasing Regulations 1986 (ITLR), capital allowances can be claimed on qualifying assets based on principal repayment.
+From the tax perspective, if the arrangement is a 'deemed sale' under the Income Tax Leasing Regulation 1986 (ITLR), capital allowances can be claimed on qualifying assets by the lessee based on principal repayment.
 Therefore, there is a need to identify initial direct costs separately in the first year and claim capital allowances (normally through a reconciliation difference between cost of fixed asset and finance lease liability).
 In a lease arrangement, initial direct costs are not deductible for new leases as these are considered initial expenses.
 For renewal of leases, however, the expenses are claimable as a deduction under section 33(1) of the Income Tax Act 1967(ITA).